 If something I say, do or create can enter the vicinity of others, I will often overthink or underplay it for fear of lacking the required clout.
 You could characterise this as insecurity or, at a stretch, as perfectionism.
 My internal speech filter can sometimes sound like an officer of the law:

-I'm slow to text back because it's hard without overthinking.
-I fear judgement of imperfect opinions, which can hinder friendships or potential relationships.
+I'm slow to text back because I fear judgement of imperfect opinions, which can hinder friendships or potential relationships.

 I believe perfection in romance can't be achieved outside of hindsight, wine-sight and loveisblind-sight.
 Passion is controlled by blustering impulsive wind that doesn't keep direction or pace.
 The best thing to do is soar or battle towards functional loving relationships, but also understand that the effort to do so will never end.
 Although my love life will never reach perfection, as a romantic I will keep on striving towards it.